Quantum reservoir neural network implementation on coherently coupled quantum oscillators: Learning tasks with the quantum reservoir

 \subsection{Sine and square waveform classification}

 The first learning task that we address is the classification of points belonging to sine and square waveforms.
-The input data is sent as a time-series, consisting of randomly arranged sine and square waveforms, each discretized in 8 points, as shown in FIG.~\ref{sin_square}(a).
+The input data is sent as a time-series, consisting of 100 randomly arranged sine and square waveforms, each discretized in 8 points, as shown in FIG.~\ref{sin_square}(a).
 The neural network gives a binary output, equal to 0 if it estimates that the input point belongs to a square, and to 1 if it estimates that it belongs to a sine.
 This task was specifically conceived to test the nonlinearity and the memory of a neural network as the input data points cannot be linearly separated and the extremal points require memory to be distinguished (input points equal to $\pm 1$ can both belong to a sine and to a square).
 At least 24 classical neurons are needed to solve this task with an accuracy $>$99\%\cite{RiouIEEE}.

 We send the input drives to the oscillators for 100 ns, one immediately after the other, and we measure the occupation probabilities at the end of each drive.
+Half of the data is used for training, and another half for testing the performance.
 We investigate the performance of the quantum reservoir as a function of the number of measured basis states.
 We first measure the states $|00\rangle$ to $|33\rangle$, yielding 16 output neurons.
 The reservoir prediction, obtained with Eq.~\eqref{prediction} is shown in FIG.~\ref{sin_square}(b).
-The prediction matches the target with 99.5 \% accuracy and RMSE = 0.003.
+The prediction matches the target with 99.7 \% accuracy.
 This is a very good performance - indeed, it requires at least 40 static classical neurons and 24 dynamical classical neurons (see FIG.~\ref{performance_neurons} for simulations and ~\cite{RiouIEEE} for experiments) to achieve it.
-The fact that it is obtained with only 16 measured quantum neurons points to the first aspect of quantum advantage: all the 49 basis states that are populated participate to data processing and transformation even tough they are not measured.
+The fact that it is obtained with only 16 measured quantum neurons points to the first aspect of quantum advantage: all the 81 basis states that are populated participate to data processing and transformation even though they are not measured.
 We push this even further and perform learning while only measuring states up to $|22\rangle$, which yields 9 neurons.
-Strikingly, we still obtain an accuracy of 99.5 \% (FIG.~\ref{sin_square} (c)).
-The noise in the prediction is a little higher, which translates by a higher RMSE = 0.017.
-Nevertheless, the task that requires at least 24 classical dynamical neurons is perfectly solved by measuring only 9 quantum neurons.
+Strikingly, we still obtain an accuracy of 99~\% (FIG.~\ref{sin_square} (c)).
+Therefore, this task that requires at least 24 classical dynamical neurons, is perfectly solved by measuring only 9 quantum neurons.